-Using a purchased rotisserie chicken made this chicken lime soup recipe such an easy weeknight dinner.
+Looking for easy Mexican Recipes with Chicken?
+Using a purchased rotisserie chicken made this chicken lime soup recipe such a perfect weeknight dinner.
 Fresh and tasty … AND healthy.

 I’d like to personally thank the following people or groups of people:

 - The person who came up with the idea of selling cooked rotisserie chickens in grocery stores.

 - Those who designed and built the roasting machines that cook dozens of rotisserie chickens at once.